Rent-My-Tent/Rent-My-Tent/README.md

 By mocking up a Rent My Tent homepage we had a focal point and aid for our customer interviews.

 At the same time we got to work on the marketplace design / system architecture by working out all of the interactions that Toby and Rachel will have with Rent My Tent, and with each other.
-This work is represented by a complex diagram on Milanote.
+This work is represented by this [complex diagram](https://github.com/kelvinlockwood/Rent-My-Tent/blob/master/MarketplaceDesign_RentMyTent.pdf).

 ### MVP testing
 **Our testing approach**